yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 1. On the Pi, open the wallet and let it synchronise
 2. Unlock the wallet by going to Settings > Unlock wallet – enter your passphrase

-Make sure that Unlock for sttakingg only is UNTICKED!
+Make sure that Unlock for staking only is UNTICKED!

 ![Unlock wallet](../assets/wallet16.png?raw=true)